GrantCuster/garden/content/posts/2024-09-02-19-57-44-Artisty-and-AI-the-Model-Makers.md

-# Artisty and AI: The model makers
+# Artistry and AI: The model makers

 Some of the most interesting responses I saw to Ted Chiang's piece: